Lead nurturing (education)

 We updated the email data (which was collected in a GDPR compliant way) to Facebook, to create new audiences for ads, that were then targeted with our content marketing and community building activities (see below).

 We’ve also developed focus groups to understand the needs of the current target customers and develop a new strategy to collect data and overcome the problems that led to misunderstanding of contact information.
-However, with school activity having been y paused in 2020, the company adapted the strategy to a digital one, based on events.
+However, with face-to-face school activity having been paused in 2020, the company adapted the strategy to a digital one, based on events.

 2. Content marketing strategy